-During the first two weeks of school we feel a shorter day is helpful in getting our Toddlers adjusted to their new schedules.
-If parents are able, they are encouraged to pick up their child at 11:00 a.m. during the first week.
-(We also have working parents that prevent them from being able to pick up at 11:00 a.m. and we are happy to have their child stay until their regularly scheduled pick up time).
+During the first week of school we feel an optional shorter day may be helpful in getting some Mini-Tots and Toddlers adjusted to their new schedules.
+If children have a difficult start and parents are able, parents can pick up their child at 11:00 a.m. during the first week.
+Teachers will communicate with parents to make this decision based on the needs of each child.